braze-inc/braze-docs/_docs/_hidden/private_betas/amphtml.md

 ## Requirements

-Braze is not responsible for the customer registering with Braze or meeting the necessary security requirements.
+Braze is not responsible for the customer registering with Google or meeting the necessary security requirements.

 Requirement   | Description
 --------------| -----------